In my beginning is my end

 Stock-still at their desks, novelists face a similar demand for a perfectly choreographed last move.
 We follow them across hundreds of thousands of words, but the final line can make or break a book.
 It determines if parting is such sweet sorrow or a thudding disappointment.

 I agree.
-The best last lines stay with you long after you close the book—some like a welcome sip of fine cognac at the end of a delicious meal, and others, while not neatly wrapping up the story, stir you to imagine what might happen next.3
+The best last lines stay with you long after you close the book—some like a welcome sip of fine cognac at the end of a delicious meal, and others, while not neatly wrapping up the story, stirring you to imagine what might happen next.3

 So if not A Farewell to Arms, then what?